smintio/CLAPI-C-Picturepark-Integration/README.md

 **Warning:** Please note that we do not only support images, but also (*large*) videos, templates, texts and a lot of other file types.
 Be prepared to handle those!

 **Recommendation:** The raw binary file is stored on our systems with no user-friendly name.
-Please use the `recommended_file_name` that is being provided in the license purchase transcation to store the file on your side.
+Please use the `recommended_file_name` that is being provided in the license purchase transaction to store the file on your side.

 *Exponential backoff*

-As mentioned in the Smint.io Integration Guide, it is important to use an Exponential Backoff Strategy to consume foreign APIs.
-We use *Polly* to do that in our example.
+As mentioned in the Smint.io Integration Guide, it is important to use an Exponential Backoff Strategy when consuming foreign APIs.
+We use [Polly](https://docs.microsoft.com/en-us/dotnet/standard/microservices-architecture/implement-resilient-applications/implement-http-call-retries-exponential-backoff-polly) to do that in our example.
 Please check out `GetRetryStrategy` in [SmintIoApiClientProviderImpl.cs](https://github.com/smintio/CLAPI-C-Picturepark-Integration/blob/master/PictureparkIntegration/Client/Providers/Impl/SmintIoApiClientProviderImpl.cs) to learn more about how this can be done.

 *UI indicators*